 After trying this ear piercing for migraines and announcing it here, I was shocked to hear from so many of you that you also suffer from horrendous migraine symptoms.
 As promised, I kept a daily journal of my experience after getting my daith piercing.
 Below you will find my unedited journal.
-Affiliate links are used to help support this blog.

 Ear Piercing for Migraines

 You can read more about my specific migraine symptoms in detail here, but it is extremely important to note that migraines are NOT headaches.
 The headache is just one symptom of a migraine.
 After over 20 years suffering from severe migraine symptoms–of which the headache is by far the worst for me–I decided to try this ear piercing for migraines.
 There have been no clinical studies that I'm aware of to support this as a method for treating migraine symptoms, but I deemed it worth the risks.
 I have heard that about half of the migraine sufferers that have tried it reported some sort of relief.
 So, I kept a detailed journal of my experience to collect my own data to share.
 I am not recommending this for anyone, I am simply sharing my experience.
 You can make your own decision on what is best for you and definitely speak with your doctor.

 Day 1, Feb.
 18, 2016 – Migraine.
 Got daith pierced.
 Instant partial relief that lasted the rest of the night.
 Read the full story here.

 Day 2 – 2/19 Very light sensitive, ended up taking 400mg of IB Profen because piercing area was sore.
 But that wasn't enough IB Profen to even touch a true migraine if it were going to come back… I kind of felt like I was going to get one, but it never came.

 Day 3 – 2/20 Felt fine.
 Piercing still sore.
 But took no meds.

 Day 4 – 2/21 All good.